zzzprojects/learn-orm/tutorials/fsharp/discriminated-unions.md

 let prism = Prism(3.75, 4.0, height = 5.0)
 ```

- - It allows you to either using the field name at the time of calling or just passing the value as we did in the `Circle` case code.
+ - It allows you to either use the field name when calling or just passing the value as we did in the `Circle` case code.
  - If you use a field name, you don't need to maintain the order of field, but if you are passing only values, you must ensure the order of field before passing value.

 Now let's see how to call and set values for these cases.